Murali (Malayalam actor): Film actor

 Murali debuted in films with the lead role in Njattadi, directed by Bharath Gopi.
 But the film was never released.
 He then got chance to act in Chidambaram, directed by the National Award-winning filmmaker Aravindan.
 He then acted in Meenamasathile Sooryan and Panchagni, directed by Lenin Rajendran and Hariharan, respectively.
 Panchagni got released first and it gave him the break in his acting career.
 He soon established himself as a powerful actor in the Malayalam film industry.
 Aadhaaram, directed by George Kittu, was the first film to be released with Murali in a lead role.
 He acted in a variety of roles, ranging from lead roles to villain roles, and won accolades.
 Some of his other notable films include Nee Ethra Dhanya, Dhanam, The King, Pathram, Chakoram, Veeralippattu, Achan Kombathu Amma Varambathu, Meenamasathile Sooryan, Swarnam, Kaarunyam and The Truth"Amaram".
 Also worth-mentioning are his remarkable portrayals as a toddy tapper in Malayogam and as trade union leader in Varavelppu.

 Murali acted in the longest TV commercial ever on Indian TV, spanning 150 seconds.
 This was for Air Deccan in 2005.

 Stage actor

 Murali was actively involved with Natyagriham, a drama venture started by actor Narendra Prasad.
 Murali won critical acclaim for his portrayal of Ravana in the Malayalam play Lanka Lakshmi, which was based on C. N. Sreekantan Nair's novel of the same name.
 He was also associated with G. Sankara Pillai in doing theatre plays.

 Author

 Murali authored five books.
 His book on Kumaranasan, Abhinethavum Asan Kavithayum (Actor and Asan's Poetry) won him the Sangeetha Nataka Academy award.
 One of his other critically acclaimed books was Abhinyathinte Rasathanthram (Chemistry of Acting).

 Politician

-Murali was a member of Communist Party of India (Marxist) and has contested the 1999 Lok Sabha polls from the Alappuzha constituency as a Left Democratic Front candidate, but lost to V. M. Sudheeran of Indian National Congress.
+Murali was a member of Communist Party of India (Marxist) and contested the 1999 Lok Sabha polls from the Alappuzha constituency as a Left Democratic Front candidate, but lost to V. M. Sudheeran of Indian National Congress.